enveronderuslu/Advanced_Linux_Administration/My_Notes/My_Notes.md

 - Append systemd.unit=emergency.target to the end of that line.
 - Boot using Ctrl+x or F10, depending on the bootloader instructions).
 ## Reading Logs with `journalctl`
+## Syslog vs. Rsyslog
+Syslog is the basic protocol and original daemon, while Rsyslog is an advanced version with many more features.
+Rsyslog is modern and default for many Linux distributions.
 # Troubleshooting and Recovery
 ##  What Is Troubleshooting in Linux?

 Troubleshooting means: